scgerkin/C964_Capstone/paper/paper.md

 //TODO Add graph of training vs validation loss/accuracy

 This can be mitigated in future iterations of the project with a variety of methods, such as longer training sessions or increasing the dataset, but were unable to be explored due to the time constraints of this project.
-However, it should be noted that, with the model successfully deployed within simple Docker container, future iterations of training and prediction will be trivial to implement due to the modular design of the application overall.
+However, it should be noted that, with the model successfully deployed within a simple Docker container, future iterations of training and prediction will be trivial to implement due to the modular design of the application overall.

 ## Visualizations and Reporting
 //TODO provide a description of how your visualizations and elements effectively told an accurate story about the data.
 This needs to include items such as how your application supported data preparation, data analysis, and data summary.
 It should also include how your display techniques clearly explained any phenomenon detection if appropriate